We carry DNA from extinct cousins like Neanderthals. Science is now revealing their genetic legacy

 Research shows some African populations have almost no Neanderthal DNA, while those from European or Asian backgrounds have 1% to 2%.
 Denisovan DNA is barely detectable in most parts of the world but makes up 4% to 6% of the DNA of people in Melanesia, which extends from New Guinea to the Fiji Islands.

-That may not sound like much, but it adds up: Even though only 100,000 Neanderthals ever lived, “half of the Neanderthal genome is still around, in small pieces scattered around modern humans,” said Zeberg, who collaborates closely with Paabo.
+That may not sound like much, but it adds up.
+“Half of the Neanderthal genome is still around, in small pieces scattered around modern humans,” said Zeberg, who collaborates closely with Paabo.

 It's also enough to affect us in very real ways.
 Scientists don’t yet know the full extent, but they’re learning it can be both helpful and harmful.

-Note: This story was first published on Sept.
-25, 2023.
-It was updated on Sept.
-27, 2023 to remove the estimated number of Neanderthals that ever lived, which was erroneously reported to be 100,000.
-Most scientists believe it was far more than 100,000.